tipi-build/docs/1200-downloading-build-results.md

   * `cmake-re`: In the folder pointed by `-B <build-folder>`
   * `tipi` : In `build/<toolchain-name`

-`cmake-re` creates indirections with symlink to provide access to it, they are located on unixes and windows in `$HOME/.tipi/containers-workdirs`.
+`cmake-re` creates indirections with symlink to provide access to it, they are located in `$HOME/.tipi/containers-workdirs`.

 These are named after the container that were used for the build `$HOME/.tipi/containers-workdirs/<container-name>-<env-hash>`.